adamsilver/fdpb/01-Register.md

 ## Floating labels

-Floating labels work by putting the label inside the field to begin with like a placeholder.
-When the user starts typing the label moves out of the box to ‘float’ above the field.
+Floating labels work by putting the label inside the field to begin with—like a placeholder.
+But, when the user starts typing the label moves out of the box to ‘float’ above the field.

 Designers like this approach because they supposedly: